evilnick/plakar.io/content/posts/2025-07_03/index.md

 Deduplication is about not storing the same thing twice — ever — even if it shows up a month apart in two backups.

 ## A few deduplication strategy

-Deduplication has evolved a lot throughout the years.
+Now that we realize that compression doesn't cut it for data deduplication, let's see how deduplication has evolved a lot throughout the years.

 For this article, let's assume that we are backing up files with data in them.
-The same holds true for objects in an object storage, or blobs in a database, we just need a "resource" holding data and files is the simplest to think of.
+The same holds true for objects in an object storage, or blobs in a database, we just need a "resource" holding data and files is the simplest one to think of.

 ### Metadata matching